-Enter the preferred MAC address of the access point you want device to connect when it first startup.
-Up to max of 4 MAC addresses can be entered.
+Enter the preferred MAC address of the access point you want the device to connect to when it first starts up.
+A maximum of 4 MAC addresses can be entered.
 Priority is from top to bottom.
-In the event all preferred MAC addresses are not available, device will then pick the matching SSID access point with the strongest signal.
+In the event all preferred MAC addresses are not available, the device will then pick the matching SSID access point with the strongest signal.